-At the end of this post you can read about each of our unique female entrepreneurs and the businesses that they are running.
-This entire post is based off their own personal stories and experience and laid out to help you success.
+At the end of this post, you can read about each of our female entrepreneurs and the businesses that they are running.
+This entire post is based on their own personal stories and experience and laid out to help you succeed.

 A lot of people believe that you cannot create a career from your passions.
 However, people who begin their own businesses usually feel extreme passion toward some thing or some idea that they have.